ssu-humane/ssu-humane.github.io/_pages/home.md

 ### **Research Areas**

 We focus on LLMs, with particular attention to the human-centered challenges that arise in their real-world application.
 Our areas of interest include:
-- Computational Social Science, NLP for Social Good
+- Computational Social Science / NLP for Social Good
 - Ethics, Bias, and Fairness
-- LLM Agents
+- Multi-Agent Systems / Agentic AI
-- Resource and Evaluation
+- Resources and Evaluation

 ### **Key Achievements**